Osmotic Power Systems: The Ocean’s Secret Battery

 Long before engineers dreamed of estuaries as batteries, osmosis was the hidden engine inside every cell.

-Without osmosis, there is no life, no breath, no thought.
+Without osmosis, there is no life, no breath, no thoughts to be had.

-To scale this microscopic miracle into megawatts is not theft, it is paying homage.
+To scale this microscopic miracle into megawatts is theft of the highest and most remarkable order.

-In that sense, osmotic power is not an invention at all, but becomes an act of translation.
+In that sense I suppose, osmotic power is not an invention at all, but just a borrowing of nature, as we so often like to do.

 If you’ve been reading along in the past, you know I have an obsession with salt.